 To make sure that wireless network is operable in your system we will discuss the method(s) to Install WiFi Driver in Windows 10 and 11.
 Though utmost care is taken to involve the latest versions of drivers for all the major Wi-Fi adapters, a few network adapter updates are always left.
 So, you need to have extra care to properly Download, Install, furthermore update WiFi Driver in Windows 10 to avoid any connectivity issues.

 Various manufacturers updates network adapter driver on regular basis.
-However, Windows 10 automatically receives the applications from the hardware companies through ‘create a hardware submission’ page and send you through Windows update.
-But sometimes the drivers creates issues and you require to either download, install or update them.
+However, Windows 11 and 10 automatically receive the applications from the hardware companies through ‘create a hardware submission’ page and send you through Windows update.
+But sometimes the drivers create issues and you require to either download, install or update them.

-Ways to Download, Install, Update WiFi Driver in Windows 10
+Ways to Download, Install, Update WiFi Driver in Windows 11 and 10

-Here is How to Download, Install, Update WiFi Driver in Windows 10 –
+Here is How to Download, Install, Update WiFi Driver in Windows 11 or 10 –

 1. Access any web browser and visit your computer or wireless network adapter (if both are different) manufacturer’s official website.